-Who carries about too much stress lives inside a body that is continuously tensed and strained.
+Anyone who carries about too much stress lives inside a body that is constantly tensed and strained.

 One’s tension isn‘t always obvious to them: it can also go unnoticed, be overlooked or underestimated, especially since the triggering situation can quickly be over or is considered being normal.

 Some people visibly tense bigger or more muscles.
 So much that their fellow human beings can also see and feel the tensed muscles and realize: “You are all tensed!”
 They then usually give the call to relax: “Come on, relax!”…

 To the extent that tension has become part of normal body sensation, we are blind to we do no longer feel it and therefore don’t perceive it as unpleasant – takes to mean- not worth changing to us.
 As a result, we consider ourselves healthy and will wether see any need nor any opportunity for a change.
 As it came to rheumatoid arthritis, this was one of the crucial points for me.
 When I fell ill with rheumatoid arthritis, I couldn’t feel what made me so sick.
 But I was able to learn how to feel and relieve my tension timely.

 Stress and tension become a severe overload when they are:

 If someone can‘t or inadequately relax, tension remains.
 The tension that is not sufficiently reduced in time, will accumulate and spread.

 Our relieving moments of relaxation then are no longer sufficient; they can‘t reach the deep sitting problem anymore.

 Next post: Can everyone develop a stress-related RA?

 You would like to write about your thoughts and experiences?
 Just scroll down a little to our comments section below and leave a comment there.